 Ahilyeshwar Temple etc. Later leave for Jalgaon.
-Upon arrival check into the hotel.
-Overnight stay at hotel.
+Upon coming check in the hotel.
+Overnight remain at

 Day 13, Jalgaon – Ajanta, 70 km – Aurangabad, 100 km :

-Also visit Panchakki (water mill), housed in the Dargah complex of Baba Shah Musafir, it is a 17th century
+Also visit Panchakki (water mill), housed in the Dargah complex of Baba Shah Musafir, it’s a 17th century

 Day 14, Aurangabad – Ellora , 30 km– Aurangabad – Mumbai, by train:

 After having breakfast a trip to Ellora Caves.
 The caves are over 2000 years old & consist of shrines &

 monasteries hewn from rocks by Buddhist, Hindu, & Jains monks & craftsmen.
 Ellora is a World Heritage